Raijeee/SleepSync/README.md

 db=my_database_handler("Project3.db")
 db.create()
 db.createsleepdata()
+# This will run the entire application and execute the commands
 Project3().run()
 ```
 This is the python code behind the execution of my application.
+A theme color of "bluegray" and style of "light" have been specifed in this function to give it color and an overall theme for the application to follow.

 ## ScreenShots
 ![](login.png)